Aadam-Ali/second-brain/33_archive/aws-saa-c03/saa-c03-caching.md

 * An in-memory cache which can reduce response times from milliseconds to microseconds
 * DAX is highly available
-* DAX lives within a VPC
+* DAX lives within a [[saa-c03-virtual-private-cloud-vpc|VPC]]
 * Does not support backups
 * User determines the node size and count for the cluster, TTL for data, and maintenance windows for updates

 ## Global Accelerator